chyuck/chyuck.github.io/README.md

   - Completely designed, implemented and supported the lite version of application for construction contractors, using Borland Delphi with InterBase for data store and Excel for reporting
 - Cost estimation desktop application for reconstruction projects of central heating pipe networks:
   - Completely designed, implemented and supported, using C# with .NET Windows Forms for user interface and Excel for reporting
-  - Integrated with 3rd party application file format for cost calculation
+  - Added export to third-party file format for cost calculation
 - Customer management desktop application:
   - Completely designed, implemented and supported, using Borland C++ Builder with Word/Excel for reporting